Kung0605/Debug-Support-for-Aquila-core/readme.md

     control | W | Specify the operation on choosen register
 </details>

-- **Program Buffer** (progbuf0-progbuf15, 0x20-0x2f):<br>Since our implementation does not support using abstracts command to read/write memory, program buffer is needed to provide assistance for memory operation<details><summary>Expand all</summary>
+- **Program Buffer** (progbuf0-progbuf15, 0x20-0x2f):<br>Since our implementation does not support using abstracts command to read/write memory, program buffer is needed to provide assistance for memory operation<details open="true"><summary>Expand all</summary>

     **Field** | **Access** | **Usage**
     ----------|------------|-----------